gxf1212/notes/README.md

     - [ ] protein-ligand FEP steps
     - [ ] FEP notes to a common place?
     - [ ] rdkit and those in FEbuilder
-  - [ ] scp, ssh, pbs and slurm (software usage)
-  - [ ] 整理笔记时过一遍ChatGPT的记录？但很多都记过了。。
-  - [ ] source: Google chat, slack, notion.so, wolai.com, coda, everyday code
+  - [ ] source: Google chat (7.4), slack, notion.so, wolai.com, coda, everyday code
   - [ ] CUDA environment 就这么点？
   - [ ] prepare for the computer, fundamental tools, move to software usage?
   - [ ] title and filenames (reference links)